nokia-wroclaw/innovative-project-jackdaw/README.md

    * then converts data into a geoJSON
    * sends it to `Visualization` topic on Kafka
 * Visualization
-   * consumer - reads data from 'Visualization' topic and constantly sends data with socket
+   * consumer - reads data from `Visualization` topic and constantly sends data with socket
    * flight visualization - recives data with socket and provides live visualization on map

 ![Brazilian Flights map](figures/map_screen.png)